Websites to Spend Countless Hours On: The Dictionary of Obscure Sorrows

 I am not really into poetry.
 I am able to intellectually appreciate its value, but find it hardly ever touches me emotionally.
 Interestingly my friend Niko has a similar relationship to fine whisky.
 He really wants to appreciate its complexity, but can’t help but make an ugly face when he drinks it.
 Philistine!
 It is appropriate then, that one of my favorite places for poetic beauty is something considered as rationally sober as a dictionary.

-The Dictionary of Obscure Sorrows is a Tumblr blog by John Koenig A book from Simon and Schuster has been announced as “coming soon”, but this announcement is already a few years old.
-However the blog has been updated relatively recently in the fall of 2019, so Koenig still seems to be active..
-Its goal is to invent new words for emotions that are universally felt, but have no representation yet in our language.
+The Dictionary of Obscure Sorrows is a Tumblr blog by John Koenig A book by Koenig, containing the existing definitions, as well as many new ones, has been published in late 2021..
+Its goal is to invent new words for emotions that are universally felt but have no representation yet in our language.
 Koenig’s gift for finding these “wordless” sentiments is uncanny.
-And once he’s found one, he gives it a name — usually something based on Latin, Greek or German — mixes in a good bit of existentialist angst and comes up with a definition that stumbles back and forth over the line between kitsch and profoundness.
+And once he’s found one, he gives it a name — usually something based on Latin, Greek, or German — mixes in a good bit of existentialist angst and comes up with a definition that stumbles back and forth over the line between kitsch and profoundness.

 Given how popular this word has become, I wonder if the fact that there has not been a term for this feeling (or any discussion of it) is grounded in the fact that it is technology that makes it visible: I feel this emotion usually when looking at the illuminated windows of a large building or at the people driving in the car beside me, but to a completely different, unknown destination — rarely when merely looking at crowds.